jclement/SublimePandoc/README.md

-% Pandoc Plugin for Sublime Text 2
+# Pandoc Plugin for Sublime Text 2 #
-% Jeff Clement

 A Sublime Text 2 plugin for calling the Pandoc Markdown renderer to create HTML and DocX output.